AgileRL/AgileRL/docs/multi_agent_training/index.rst

 In multi-agent reinforcement learning, multiple agents are trained to act in the same environment in both co-operative and competitive scenarios.
-With AgileRL, agents can be trained to act in multi-agent environments using our implementation of the MADDPG algorithm (*more algorithms coming soon*) alongside our Evolutionary Hyperparameter Optimisation algorithm.
+With AgileRL, agents can be trained to act in multi-agent environments using our implementation of the MADDPG or MATD3 algorithms alongside our Evolutionary Hyperparameter Optimisation algorithm.

 .. _initpop: